Homotopy theory with bornological coarse spaces: Motivic coarse spectra

 \subsection{Homotopy invariance}

-In order to define the notion of homotopy in the context of bornological coarse spaces we introduce appropriate cylinder objects (see Mitchener \cite[Sec.
-3]{mit} for a similar construction).
+In order to define the notion of homotopy in the context of bornological coarse spaces we introduce appropriate cylinder objects (see Mitchener \cite[Sec.~3]{mit} for a similar construction).
 A coarse cylinder on $X$ depends on the choice $p=(p_{-},p_{+})$ of two bornological (Definition~\ref{iefewiofeuwio2342342434}) maps $p_+ : X\to [0,\infty)$ and $p_{-} : X\to (-\infty,0]$, where the rays have the usual bornology of bounded subsets.

 Let $(X,\cC,\cB )$ be a bornological coarse space.
 Furthermore, we equip $\R$ with the metric bornological coarse structure $\cC_{d}$ and $\cB_{d}$.
-We consider the bornological coarse space $\R\times_{p}X$ introduced in Example \ref{eiofweoifwefuewfieuwf9wwfwef}.
+We consider the bornological coarse space $\R \otimes X$ introduced in Example \ref{eiofweoifwefuewfieuwf9wwfwef}.

-\begin{rem} Using $\R\times_{p}X$ instead of the cartesian product $\R\times X$ has the effect that the projections $\R\times_{p}X\to \R$ and $\R\times_{p}X\to X$ are not morphisms of bornological coarse spaces since they are not proper.
-On the other hand, our definition guarantees that the inclusion $X\to \R\times_{p}X$ given by $\{0\}\in \R$ is an inclusion of a bornological coarse subspace.
-A further reason is that we want the half cylinders in $\R\times_{p}X$ to be flasque, see Example~\ref{feijweifewfoiuwe9fuewfewfwf}.
+\begin{rem} Using $\R \otimes X$ instead of the cartesian product $\R\times X$ has the effect that the projections $\R \otimes X\to \R$ (for unbounded $X$) and $\R \otimes X\to X$ are not morphisms of bornological coarse spaces since they are not proper.
+On the other hand, our definition guarantees that the inclusion $X\to \R \otimes X$ given by $\{0\}$ in $\R$ is an inclusion of a bornological coarse subspace.
+A further reason for using $\otimes$ instead of $\times$ is that we want the half cylinders in $\R \otimes X$ to be flasque, see Example~\ref{feijweifewfoiuwe9fuewfewfwf}.
 This property will be used in an essential manner in the proof of Proposition~\ref{kfwejfefjewfejwofewfw3343} below. \hB \end{rem}